 Without a proper plan, you’re basically just winging it until doomsday comes crashing down on you, or failure for a less dramatic word.

-Enroll in the free 12 Step Guide to Getting Started with a Plan mini-course for tips, tricks and best practices for taking the first step in the direction of achieving a goal, getting your money right and paying off debt.
+Check out A Guide to Getting Started with a Plan for tips, tricks, and best practices for taking the first step in the direction of achieving a goal, getting your money right, and paying off debt.

 I began my second break free rodeo in September after 4 years of working towards it and this time, it’s turning out to be the best experience of my life.

 [Tweet ““Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better.” – Samuel Beckett.”]